 During the nineteenth century the Cork Harbour Commissioners instigated an extensive programme of repairing and re-building the quays in limestone ashlar construction.
 This included the insertion of 8,000 timber toe-piles driven to depths of 21 feet in order to facilitate dredging close to the quays.
 The Commissioners spent a total of £34,389, raised from harbour fees between 1827 and 1834 on the improvement of the city quays.
 Once the quays were in a stable condition the river channels were extensively dredged and the extracted material was used to reclaim areas of slob-land, including the City Park area behind the Navigation Wall (now the Atlantic Pond and its surrounds).

 Timber wharfs began to be constructed along a number of the quays in the second half of the nineteenth century, including Albert, Union, Victoria, St Patrick’s and Penrose Quays.
 In 1874 timber wharves were added to the city’s south jetties or quays.
 There were seven jetties constructed, each 43 ½ feet wide and initially separated by 120 feet of clear space which were subsequently filled in.

 Modern Penrose Quay Development:

-Penrose Dock will be a key differentiator for attracting the best talent.
-Its location, openness and natural light combined with targeting minimum Gold LEED standard certification, creates an enjoyable, inspiring environment for employees to excel everyday.
+Today the modern Penrose Dock aims to be a “key differentiator for attracting the best talent.
+Its location, openness and natural light combined with targeting minimum Gold LEED standard certification, creates an enjoyable, inspiring environment for employees to excel everyday”.